xieweiAlex/English_Learning/words/2019/words-Feb.md

 Straight / **heterosexual**

-**subliminal** perception
+**subliminal** perception -
 **subliminal** advertising
-Growing up, I was always **coprophilia**.
+Growing up, I was always **coprophilia**. -

 You get **slutty** when you drink
 I try to change the **foreplay** because I'd get bored

 There are more than 8 million **vacant** properties **littered** throughout Japan – and they're going **dirt cheap**.
-many properties are listed under “**gratis** transfer” for the sum of **literally** zero yen
+Many properties are listed under “**gratis** transfer” for the sum of **literally** zero yen -
 Another factor is **superstition**.
-Properties associated with tragedies such as suicide, murder, or "lonely deaths" are thought to bring bad luck in Japanese culture, making it harder to sell them on to a new owner and further feeding the **surfeit** of vacant properties that are slowly falling into **disrepair** around the country
+Properties associated with tragedies such as suicide, murder, or "lonely deaths" are thought to bring bad luck in Japanese culture, making it harder to sell them on to a new owner and further feeding the **surfeit** of vacant properties that are slowly falling into **disrepair** around the country --
-the homes aren't technically “free” until you've rented them out for a number of years and the property has **subsequently** been **deemed** yours
+the homes aren't technically “free” until you've rented them out for a number of years and the property has **subsequently** been **deemed** yours -

-Ignore the **naysayers** say you don't need it.
+Ignore the **naysayers** say you don't need it. -

 **edible** tree fungus
 the **fungus** will decay soft timber